Awards

 As Queensland’s major publishing house, one of Australia’s leading literary publishers and a key supporter of Aboriginal and Torres Strait Islander writing, UQP is proud to publish the award-winning manuscripts of the Queensland Literary Awards (QLA) Unpublished Indigenous Writer – David Unaipon Award.

 UQP devised and launched the David Unaipon Award in 1988 and the award is recognised as the most coveted Indigenous writing prize in the country.
-For almost 30 years, UQP has been committed to publishing the winning manuscripts and has since developed Australia’s most extensive Black Australian Writing list.
+For over 30 years, UQP has been committed to publishing the winning manuscripts and has since developed Australia’s most extensive Black Australian Writing list.
 Our focus is on growing this program and building the profile of, and access to, Indigenous writing in Australia and internationally.

 Many QLA David Unaipon Award winners have gone on to achieve notable writing careers as a result of this important collaboration.